 Many countries have mandatory military service for some people who live there.
-The rules vary by country, and in some countries, transgender people are required to serve.
+The rules vary by country, and in some countries, transgender people as well as some other sex and gender minorities are required to serve.

-IMPORTANT: Call to confirm current requirements.
+IMPORTANT: Contact the Selective Service System to confirm current requirements.
 This page may not be up to date.

 According to United States Selective Service System policy, transgender people between ages 18 and 25 who were assigned male at birth must register.
 This includes most citizens and people living in the United States, even undocumented migrants.

-Transgender people who were assigned female at birth do not need to register.
+Transgender people who were assigned female at birth do not need to register at the time of this update.

 NOTE: Transgender students are welcome to contact Selective Service regarding their registration requirements if they are unclear about how they should answer Question 21 or Question 22 on the Free Application for Federal Student Aid (FAFSA), or need a status information letter from Selective Service that clarifies whether or not they are exempt from the registration requirement.
 This can be done by calling our Registration Information Office on 1-888-655-1825.
 Individuals who have changed their gender to male will be asked to complete a request form for a status information letter and provide a copy of their birth certificate.
 One exemption letter may be used in multiple school financial aid processes.Source: https://www.sss.gov/Registration/Who-Must-Register/Chart